nasa/astrobee_android/emulator.md

   android-studio/bin/studio.sh
   ```

-## 2. Open a project

-If you don't have a project to open (i.e. Android Studio only shows the wizard),
-please open the guest science manager.

-## 3. Add an emulator
+## 2. Add an emulator

 To do so:
-1. Inside Android Studio go to Tools -> AVD Manager
-   (in older versions, go to Tools -> Android -> AVD Manager)
+1. If you have a project open go to File -> Close Project, to return to the Android Studio welcome screen.
+Otherwise, on the bottom right of the page, you should see and go to Configure -> AVD Manager.
+    - Note: You may need to expand the window if you don't already see Configure and Get Help on the bottom right.
 2. In the AVD (Android Virtual Device) Manager window, click the "Create Virtual
    Device" button.
 3. Choose a Nexus 5 phone with a resolution of 1080x1920 xxhdpi as the hardware